 Trinity actively participates in and supports a number of excellent local missions in northwest New Jersey.
-For any questions on these missions, please contact Mission Coordinator Frank Procaccini via the Trinity Church Office at 908-850-3020 or email.
+For any questions on these missions, please contact Mission Facilitator Frank Procaccini via the Trinity Church Office at 908-850-3020 or email.

 Carmen Ministries has a goal to provide every youthful offender the opportunity to hear and respond to the gospel, to grow his or her relationship with Christ, and to become a responsible, contributing adult.
 This is accomplished through Bible study, 1:1 mentoring/spiritual fathering, small-group work, encouragement and ongoing support/assistance in the pursuit of continuing education at all levels and assistance in transitioning out of “the system.”
 Carmen Ministries works in correctional facilities throughout New Jersey with a focus on the Warren/Hunterdon County area.

-Tony Wood, founder of Carmen Ministries, shares what this ministry offers young men and women: What Carmen Ministries Has Done for Me.
+Tony Wood, the founder of Carmen Ministries, shares what this ministry offers young men and women: What Carmen Ministries Has Done for Me.
 Read the May 2011 testimony from a young man that he has supported.

 Trinity supports and actively participates in Carmen Ministries.
 Please visit their Facebook page for more information.

 Family Promise of Warren County and the Interfaith Hospitality Network (IHN) address the immediate needs of homeless families in our communities.
 Family Promise of Warren County and IHN extends compassion, care, and hope to families through a network of host and support congregations and individual volunteers.
 Host congregations provide overnight lodging, meals, and hospitality to three to five families (up to 14 individuals) from 5:00 p.m. to 6:30 a.m.
-A professional social worker at the IHN Resource Center in Oxford where the guests spend the day, provides intensive case management and services to help families to become self sufficient.
+A professional social worker at the IHN Resource Center in Oxford where the guests spend the day provides intensive case management and services to help families to become self-sufficient.